 Zeke’s Island

-Venture out to Zeke’s Island, an uninhabited island only accessible by kayak or boat.
-Join a Kayak Carolina tour as they guide you through the calm, glistening waters of the bays and marsh creeks on the way to the island.
-You’ll be surrounded by tranquil wildlife and nature, and the tour will stop several times to allow for sight-seeing and exploration on foot.
-You may spot shorebirds, egrets, herons, sea turtles, loggerheads or dolphins depending on the day.
-Beginners and advanced kayakers are all welcome on this relaxing three-hour tour.
+Venture out to Zeke’s Island, a secluded oasis only accessible by kayak or boat.
+Join a Kayak Carolina tour as they guide you through the calm, glistening waters of the bays and marsh creeks on the way to the island during family, nature or sunrise paddles.
+Immerse yourself in the tranquil wildlife and nature, as each tour stops several times for sightseeing and exploration on foot.
+You may spot shorebirds, egrets, herons, sea turtles, loggerheads or dolphins, depending on the day.
+Beginners and advanced kayakers are all welcome on the approximately three-hour-long tours.

 Fort Fisher Basin

-Fort Fisher, once a Civil War fort, now stands as a historic site and recreation area (and state park) filled with nearly six miles of pristine beaches and trails.
-Just off the shore is the Fort Fisher Basin, containing a lagoon complex that is home to many sea birds and other migratory birds along with other coastal wildlife.
+Once the grounds of a Civil War fort, Fort Fisher State Historic Site and Fort Fisher State Recreation Area are filled with nearly six miles of pristine beaches and trails.
+Just off the shore is the Fort Fisher Basin, a lagoon complex home to many sea birds and extensive salt marshes, along with other coastal wildlife and habitats.

-This lagoon complex is perfectly suited for paddlers looking for a slightly more challenging excursion, with the difficulty level varying depending on the tides and the winds.
-Mahanaim Adventures offers three-hour guided kayak tours of the Fort Fisher Basin with seasoned experts to guide you through the area’s unusual natural diversity and sightings of local wildlife.
+This lagoon complex is perfectly suited for paddlers looking for a more challenging excursion, with the difficulty level depending on the tides and the winds.
+Mahanaim Adventures offers a three-hour guided kayak tour of the Fort Fisher Basin.
+Led by seasoned experts skilled in showcasing the area’s natural beauty, the tour provides opportunities to closely observe local wildlife and ecosystems.

 More Nearby

-More experienced paddlers can rent kayaks and other equipment from Kayak Carolina.
-Launch from the beach to enjoy Atlantic Ocean views from a different vantage point.
+More experienced paddlers can rent kayaks and other equipment from nearby Pleasure Island Rentals and launch from the beach to capture a new perspective of the Atlantic Ocean.

-Find even more incredible spots for kayaking in nearby Carolina Beach.
-Explore the waters known for both natural diversity and historical significance at Carolina Beach State Park, play Indiana Jones for the day and paddle down the Cape Fear River to Shark Tooth Island or enjoy the unspoiled scenery around Masonboro Island Reserve.
-With such unique kayaking spots nearby, you’ll want to paddle them all.
+Find more incredible spots for kayak adventures in nearby Carolina Beach.
+Explore the waters known for both natural diversity and historical significance at Carolina Beach State Park.
+Play Indiana Jones for the day and paddle down the Cape Fear River to Shark Tooth Island or enjoy the unspoiled scenery around Masonboro Island Reserve.
+With unique kayaking spots nearby, you’ll want to paddle through them all.

-Kayakers of all skill levels will find secluded spots and exciting adventures in and around Kure Beach.
-Plan a visit to explore the diverse ecosystems and local wildlife, whether you’re joining a guided tour or heading the charge of your own excursion.
+Kayakers of all skill levels are sure to find secluded spots and exciting adventures in and around Kure Beach.
+Whether you join a guided tour or plan your own excursion, take time to explore the natures playground.